nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

    Memory layout

-For detailed information about the memory layout, see the partition configuration in the DTS overlay file for the board that you are using.
+For detailed information about the memory layout, see the partition configuration in the :file:`<build folder>/partitions.yml` file or run ``ninja partition_manager_report``.
-This file is located in ``subsys\bootloader\dts``.

 .. _immutable_bootloader: